ROCm/HIP/docs/tutorial/reduction.rst

     template<uint32_t BlockSize, uint32_t WarpSize, uint32_t ItemsPerThread>
     __global__ static __launch_bounds__(BlockSize) void kernel(...)

 The kernel now has three compile-time configurable parameters.
 The only part of the kernel that changes depends on how you load data from global and perform the binary operation on those loaded values.
-So, the following step to read input from front buffer to global is now split into two steps: :ref:`reading ``ItemsPerThread`` <reading-items>`and :ref:`processing ``ItemsPerThread`` <processing-items>`.
+So, the following step to read input from front buffer to global is now split into two steps: :ref:`reading-items` and :ref:`processing-items` .

 .. code-block:: C++